skip to content

 Laing O'Rourke Centre for Construction Engineering and Technology

-The course is hosted by the Laing O’Rourke Centre for Construction Engineering and Technology in the Department of Engineering at the University of Cambridge in partnership with the Cambridge Judge Business School.
-The programme is delivered by academics from the University of Cambridge and other institutions alongside leading industry thinkers and practitioners.
+The programme is hosted by the University of Cambridge’s Laing O’Rourke Centre for Construction Engineering and Technology in partnership with the Cambridge Judge Business School.
+It is delivered by top academics from the University of Cambridge and other institutions, working hand in hand with leading industry thinkers and practitioners to provide state-of-the-art learning while encouraging meaningful debate on key industry issues.

-The CEM includes seven evenly distributed residential weeks spent in Cambridge, four in the first year and three in the second.
-These dedicated residential weeks are delivered through a blend of on-site and virtual education and combine teaching and learning sessions, one-to-one supervision with academic staff and peer-to-peer learning opportunities.
-Please note students must attend all residential weeks in person.
+The CEM includes seven evenly distributed residential weeks spent in Cambridge, four in the first year and three in the second year.
+These dedicated residential weeks are delivered on-site in Cambridge and combine teaching sessions, one-to-one supervision with academic staff, and peer-to-peer learning.
+It is important to note that students must attend all residential weeks in person.

-Each residential week is focused on a specific theme, supported by an ongoing programme of communication, leadership and research skills development.
+Each residential week is focused on a specific theme, supported by an ongoing programme of communication, leadership and research skills development: (Please click on the image below to enlarge the graphic).

 Assessment of the Master in Construction Engineering